Mary Ellinor Lucy Archer: Early life

 Archer was born on 13 November 1893 in Malvern, Victoria, Australia, to English civil engineer Oakeley Archer and Lucy Georgina Elizabeth, née Gaunt, and spent her childhood in Malaya.
 Her mother was Principal of the Trinity College Women's Hostel (later called Janet Clarke Hall) from 1906 to 1918.

 Archer attended Melbourne Girls Grammar School and Melbourne University (B.Sc.
 1916; M.Sc.
-1918).
-She added Lucy Ellinor to her name becoming known professionally as Ellinor Archer.
-She became a government research scholar in botany and joined Trinity College's teaching staff.

-Life and work
+1918), and after graduating, taught botany at Trinity College.
+She was known professionally as Ellinor Archer.

+Career

 In November 1918, Archer was appointed to the Seed Improvement Committee of the Advisory Council of Science and Industry (Commonwealth Institute of Science and Industry from 1920) as secretary and investigator.
 It is thought she wrote their bulletins (1922–23) on improving crops and classifying barleys, oats, and wheat.
-In May 1923 Archer was given charge of the Institute's library then following the Council for Scientific and Industrial Research inauguration (1926) was reclassified (1929) librarian and scientific assistant.
+In May 1923 Archer was given charge of the institute's library, but following the Council for Scientific and Industrial Research's inauguration (1926) her role was reclassified in 1929 to librarian and scientific assistant.
+When appointed in 1923, Archer was the only librarian in the organisation.

-With little librarianship training, but with great administrative skills, she turned scattered collections into a smooth running system of 40+ libraries.
+With little librarianship training, but with great administrative skills, she turned scattered collections into a smooth running system of libraries.
 As Citrus Preservation Committee secretary she compiled an agricultural research register; was effectively head librarian of divisional and experimental stations' libraries.
-Studying the universal decimal classification whilst visiting British scientific libraries (1936) she encouraged its use by C.S.I.R. libraries (later CSIRO).
-She created a union catalogue - a great unifying force for CSIRO Libraries, basis of the National Union Catalogue of Monographs (1960).
-Archer was named Chief Librarian January 1946.
+From 1936 to 1937 she visited British scientific libraries to learn from their scientific libraries and about modern methods of librarianship.
+This included the universal decimal classification which she later introduced at the CSIRO.
+She created a union catalogue – a great unifying force for CSIRO Libraries, basis of the National Union Catalogue of Monographs (1960).

+Archer was named as Chief Librarian January 1946 and continued in the role until 1954.
+At the time of Archer's retirement in 1954, she had built 36 CSIRO library branches across Australia with 70 women librarians employed.